I tested out Pinterest manicure tutorials to see if I could recreate them at home or if I would be another manicure fail.

 2. Water Marble

 This technique looks so cool.
 You fill up a bowl of water, drop nail polish on it then mix it around to form your design.
 Then you stick your finger in and clean up the mess.
 There are different versions where you can create the effect by using plastic and creating nail wraps, but this seemed like too much fun to pass up.
+It is also advisable to learn how to make gel nail strips last longer.

 I used three colors to create my design.
 I opted to grease my fingers with Vaseline instead of using tape before I placed them in the water/nail polish solution.
 That is what my hands looked like after I submerged them in the mixture.